tck9173/GA-project-2/README.md

 # GA-project-2
-Ghee Ayy Valley
+StarDeere Valley
-Build a farm and friendships!
+Build a farm and make friendships!
 Create your user, add crops to your farm and let the friendships grow.

 Functionality - MVP